akshatsinha0/insyd-inventory-solution/README.md

 **The Shrinkage Mystery:** Inventory shrinkage is the silent profit killer in material businesses.
 Industry benchmarks suggest 2-3% shrinkage is "normal," but many Indian businesses experience 5-8% without realizing it because they only discover discrepancies during annual physical counts.
 By then, it's too late to investigate.
 Shrinkage has multiple causes: (1) Theft (internal or external), (2) Damage during handling (broken tiles, scratched marble), (3) Data entry errors (receiving 90 units but recording 100), (4) Measurement errors (cement bags losing weight due to moisture), and (5) Unrecorded consumption (using materials for internal repairs without logging).
 Without transaction-level tracking, management can't distinguish between these causes, making it impossible to implement targeted solutions.

-**Audit Trail for Accountability:** Every single inventory movement — whether it's receiving 100 marble slabs from a vendor, allocating 20 for a customer order, shipping 15 to a project site, or adjusting 2 units due to damage — creates an immutable transaction record.
+**Audit Trail for Accountability:** Every single inventory movement: whether it's receiving 100 marble slabs from a vendor, allocating 20 for a customer order, shipping 15 to a project site, or adjusting 2 units due to damage: creates an immutable transaction record.
 Each record captures: WHO performed the action (user email), WHAT happened (transaction type), WHEN it occurred (timestamp), HOW MUCH was moved (quantity with +/- sign), and WHY (reference number linking to PO/SO/GRN).
 This creates a complete chain of custody for every unit of inventory.
 If a discrepancy is discovered during a cycle count (physical count shows 95 units but system shows 100), the audit trail allows managers to trace back through every transaction to identify where the 5-unit gap originated.

-**Cycle Counting vs. Annual Physical Counts:** Traditional businesses shut down operations once a year for a full physical inventory count — a painful, expensive process that disrupts sales for 2-3 days.
+**Cycle Counting vs. Annual Physical Counts:** Traditional businesses shut down operations once a year for a full physical inventory count: a painful, expensive process that disrupts sales for 2-3 days.
 Modern inventory management uses "Cycle Counting" instead: counting a small subset of SKUs every day.
 Category A items (high-value) are counted weekly, Category B monthly, Category C quarterly.
 The transaction log makes this possible by highlighting SKUs with suspicious patterns (e.g., frequent adjustments, large one-time movements) for priority counting.
 Over a year, every SKU gets counted multiple times, but without the operational disruption of a full shutdown.

 **Inventory Turnover Analysis:** The transaction log enables calculation of Inventory Turnover Ratio (Cost of Goods Sold ÷ Average Inventory Value), a critical metric for working capital efficiency.
 A low turnover ratio (e.g., 2x annually) indicates dead stock tying up capital.
 The API can filter transactions by SKU to identify slow-movers: items with no SHIP transactions in 60+ days.
 Management can then decide to liquidate these items at a discount, freeing up cash and warehouse space for faster-moving products.
 This is particularly important for seasonal materials (e.g., monsoon-specific waterproofing products) that need to be cleared before demand drops.